1. Shene Estate

 8. Lawrenny Estate

 Nestled on the banks of the River Derwent in the town of Ouse, a little over an hour from Hobart, is Lawrenny Estate.
 A working farm since 1818, it has a long history of farming cattle, wheat and barley.
-These days, the Mace family are continuing its reputation for premium Tasmanian produce by turning the barley into whisky, gin and vodka, creating a true paddock-to-plate distillery.
-With the whisky barrelled and relaxing in the bond store for the next few years, drop into their cellar door to taste Van Diemen’s Gin or 1818 Settler’s Gin and explore the historic gardens.
+These days, the Mace family are continuing its reputation for premium Tasmanian produce by turning the barley into whisky, creating a true paddock-to-plate distillery.
+With the whisky barrelled and relaxing in the bond store for the next few years, drop into their cellar door to taste Van Diemen’s Gin, 1818 Settler’s Gin, or Lawrenny Saint Clair Vodka and explore the historic gardens.
 The gin is enriched with clean, clear river water and infused with botanicals sourced onsite at the estate.
 Keep an eye out for the distillery dog, Cooper, who can be found chasing the geese around the estate.